TylerKay/pg_app/README.md

   - Run the driver.exe executable.
 An Output directory should be created where the word documents were generated.
 - On Google Drive:
   - Click the driver.ipynb file.
 This will take you to a google colabatory workspace.
 Click the play button.
 An Output directory should be created where the word documents were generated.
+- Running through Python.
-- Running through python.
-Run python3 driver.py.
+  - Run python3 driver.py.
 An Output directory should be created where the word documents were generated.

 ### Configuration: